-Why it matters: Repetitive actions for the same output (for example, filling different forms with the same information) is a strenuous task that doesn’t help the user achieve his or her goals faster or better.
-The user is likely to also try to find a way around it: for example, looking for competitors who can help him/her to do it faster/better.
+Why it matters: Repetitive actions for the same output (for example, filling different forms with the same information) is a strenuous task that doesn’t help the user achieve their goals faster or better.
+The user is likely also to try to find a way around it: for example, looking for competitors who can help them to do it faster/better.

 How to test it: First, make sure that your navigation system allows for going back, and that actions can be undone.
 Then, when conducting usability testing, create scenarios where the user will most likely perform the wrong action and check if s/he can easily recover.

 Why it matters: It’s important to make sure that novice users in your product have a smooth learning experience.
-However, once they are already familiar with the product, that should give place to tools that help him/her move faster through the flows.
+However, once they are already familiar with the product, that should give place to tools that help them move faster through the flows.
 Both scenarios improve usability and retention.
-For example, shortcuts for expert users, tool tips for novice users, etc.
+For example, shortcuts for expert users, tooltips for novice users, etc.